This article gives an overview of the LOTUS batch computing cluster which is part of JASMIN. It covers:

 LOTUS is ideally suited to workflows which need to process or compare entire datasets, stored either in Group Workspaces or in the CEDA archives.
 The latter are directly accessible read-only so can be processed in-place without the need to copy files.
 Intermediate working files (within batch jobs) should be stored temporarily in

-/work/scratch-nopw which is shared across the cluster, while persistent outputs can be written efficiently to Group Workspaces and shared with collaborators for the duration of a project.
+/work/scratch-nopw2 volumes which are shared across the cluster, while persistent outputs can be written efficiently to Group Workspaces and shared with collaborators for the duration of a project.

 See Access to Storage for details about which file systems are appropriate to use and how to access them.